tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-In the UK, it was just about social purity.
-Yet in America, the existence of gay men specifically was somehow a matter of life and death. <mark>Historians of the McCarthy period have paid surprisingly little attention to the Lavender Scare,</mark> <mark>despite the widespread worry and even panic it caused at the time.</mark> <mark>The significance of party politics and foreign policy in the emergence of the national security state is emphasized</mark> <mark>by political historians of McCarthyism, anti-communism, and the establishment of the national security state,</mark> <mark>while the role of moral and cultural concerns is downplayed.</mark>
+In the UK, it was just about social purity.<sup cn></sup> Yet in America, the existence of gay men specifically was somehow a matter of life and death. <mark>Historians of the McCarthy period have paid surprisingly little attention to the Lavender Scare,</mark> <mark>despite the widespread worry and even panic it caused at the time.</mark> <mark>The significance of party politics and foreign policy in the emergence of the national security state is emphasized</mark> <mark>by political historians of McCarthyism, anti-communism, and the establishment of the national security state,</mark> <mark>while the role of moral and cultural concerns is downplayed.</mark>

 <mark>Anytime the Lavender Scare is discussed, it is as an afterthought of the Red Scare, that is *so obvious* that it doesn't ever need explanation.</mark> <mark>The overlapping worries of communism and homosexuality have been largely *ignored*</mark> in <mark>even the most recent examinations of McCarthyism, both the defenses from the right and criticisms from the left.</mark> <mark>Many people who supported McCarthy back in the 1950s considered the systemic expulsion of gays from the State Department and other government positions to be his most *lasting* achievement.</mark>